Serial-Studio/Serial-Studio/src/README.md

 ## Coding styles

-If possible please follow the coding conventions defined in the [`.clang-format`](https://github.com/Serial-Studio/Serial-Studio/blob/master/.clang-format) file.
+If possible, please follow the coding conventions defined in the [`.clang-format`](https://github.com/Serial-Studio/Serial-Studio/blob/master/.clang-format) file.
 If you are as lazy as me, you can download and install [clang-format-all](https://github.com/eklitzke/clang-format-all) and run the following command before making a commit:

 > `clang-format-all src`